mark-hahn/coffee-trace/README.md

 After adding the trace calls you must reload Atom to run your package and see the trace output.

+A trace log `coffee-trace.log` will be added to the folder the source file is in and will have the same contents as the console.log output.
+There will be a configuration option to turn this off in a future version.

 # The Trace Calls Inserted
 The function trace calls and assignment trace calls inserted look like ...